sc18kg/aws_vcp_sre_NETWORK/README.md

 ![NACLS](nacl-example-diagram.png)
 ## Security Groups
-- Secure network with full control over who is able to access the instances
+- A security group acts as a virtual firewall for your instances to control the incoming and outgoing traffic.
+When launching an instance you can specify the security group it belongs to.
+The aim is to create a secure network with full control over who is able to access the instances.

 ## Steps
 - Create a VPC with an IPV valid CIDR block